 Dysentery.
 Injuries.
 Fights among the crew.
 Nothing seemed to go right during the filming of 1982’s “Fitzcarraldo.”
 The story concerns hauling a boat over a hill, which the crew literally accomplished, but not without the same nightmarish difficulty as is depicted in the film.
 And in the end, director Werner Herzog looked as mad and overly driven as its hero.
 Check out the documentary “Burden of Dreams” for more.

 Over the course of the original Poltergeist trilogy, several cast members died tragically.
 In 1982, 22-year-old Dominique Dunne was murdered by her boyfriend shortly after the release of the first film.
 Six years later, 12-year-old Heather O’Rourke died of septic shock before the third movie was released.

 “Twilight Zone: The Movie”

 Vic Morrow and two child actors were killed during filming of 1983’s “Twilight Zone: The Movie” when a helicopter crashed during a Vietnam flashback scene, leading to major changes in the way movies were made.

 Comic book movie fans may know about the “Superman Curse,” which is said to afflict multiple actors involved in Superman films.
 Christopher Reeve was paralyzed following a horse accident.
 And Margot Kidder, who played Lois opposite Reeve, suffered from bipolar disorder, according to TCM.

-"Atuk" is a movie so cursed that it never got made.
-It was supposed to be a movie about an Eskimo in New York and had four different men attached to play the lead while in development hell: John Belushi, Sam Kinison, John Candy and Chris Farley.
+“Atuk” is a movie so cursed that it never got made.
+The project, based on a 1963 Mordecai Richler novel about an Eskimo in New York, had four different men attached to play the lead while in development hell through the 1970s and ’80s: John Belushi, Sam Kinison, John Candy and Chris Farley (pictured).
 All four died shortly after entering negotiations to be in the film.